-In the last decade, the transformation to a market-driven economy has dramatically changed drinking water tariffs and consumption in Hungary.
-In Budapest, an increase of drinking water tariffs—or rates—was tenfold in real value, which was at the root of the significant decline in water consumption (see Figure 1).
+In the last decade, the transformation to a market-driven economy has dramatically changed drinking water tariffs and consumption in

 The decrease raises concerns with regard to: 1) technical aspects of the changed water production and distribution characteristics, 2) economic aspects of falling revenues, and 3) water quality changes in the distribution system.
 Due to the decreased hydraulic load in the distribution system, flow rates dropped and residence times increased significantly, adding to the possibility of water quality deterioration in the network.
 To assess water quality changes, and mitigate bacterial water quality deterioration, the utility set up an extensive project to manage water quality in the distribution system.